MinnPost/object-sync-for-salesforce/readme.txt

 - **Build other integrations in WordPress** this plugin focuses on the Salesforce REST API, as it covers the integration needs we have.
 Salesforce also has many other developer options: the SOAP API (we hope to incorporate this into Object Sync for Salesforce at some point), the Bulk API, and the Metadata API.
 Developers could extend this plugin to integrate with one of these.
 We would welcome any pull requests!

 == Changelog ==

+* 1.8.6 (2019-05-13)
+    * Feature: Add object type parameter to `push_update_params_modify` developer hook.
+    * Maintenance: Centralize documentation of SQL table structure.
+    * Maintenance: Replace the various calls to create/update metadata with just one for easier management.
+    * Maintenance: Update supported WordPress version to 5.2 and PHP version to 5.6.20 to match the new minimum for WordPress.
+    * Developers: Update ActionScheduler to 2.2.5.

 * 1.8.5 (2019-03-30)
     * Bug fix: This fixes a possible issue in which the plugin would fail to realize that its database version was up to date.